 Creating teams and assigning users in the ticketing system

-In a modern ticketing system, teams are one of the core mechanisms used to organize help desk and service desk operations.
-They make it possible to logically group users based on competencies, areas of responsibility, supported customers, or business processes.
-Thanks to teams, tickets are not assigned to “everyone” but routed to the right people who are actually responsible for a given area.
-In Codenica ITSM + ITAM, teams are designed as a flexible and open mechanism.
-The system does not impose any limitations on their number or structure.
-You can create technical teams, project teams, customer-dedicated teams, first-line and second-line support teams, or any other teams that reflect how your organization really works.
+In a ticketing system, teams help organize help desk and service desk work.
+They allow users to be grouped based on competencies, responsibilities, supported customers, or business processes.
+Thanks to teams, tickets are routed to the people responsible for a given area instead of being visible to everyone.
+In Codenica ITSM + ITAM, teams are flexible and do not have a fixed structure.
+You can create technical teams, project teams, customer-dedicated teams, first-line and second-line support teams, or any other teams that reflect how your organization operates.

 Team settings in the Codenica ITSM + ITAM ticketing system - centralized team structure management